Talk2Levi/Game-Library/README.md

 A Desktop App That Allows Users Finding Games Based on The Genre of Devices.

 ## Home Page
-The Animation is Credited from [Ubisoft Rebrand](https://dribbble.com/shots/3581220-Ubisoft-Rebrand) Which Made By [Selim Cherif](https://dribbble.com/selimcherif).
+The Animation is Credited from [Ubisoft Rebrand](https://dribbble.com/shots/3581220-Ubisoft-Rebrand) That Made By [Selim Cherif](https://dribbble.com/selimcherif).
 ![](https://github.com/LeviIsAwesome/Game_Library_For_Ubisoft/blob/master/image/home_page.gif)

 ## PC Game Page